The Full-AAR project

 Team

-Miranda Kastemaa - programming
+Miranda Kastemaa - Lead programming

-Teodors Kerimovs - virtual acoustics research
+Teodors Kerimovs - Virtual audio development and research (2023)

-Mikko Honkanen - programming
+Mikko Honkanen - Programming (2022)

-Anne Jämsä - narrative research
+Anne Jämsä - Background story research